truongdd03/Holistics/README.md

 - [x] SINTER [key1] [key2] [key3] ...: (bonus) set intersection among all set stored in specified keys.
 Return array of members of the result set.
 - [x] SAVE: save current state in a snapshot.
 - [x] RESTORE: restore from the last snapshot.

+## Set up

+- You need to have node.js and npm installed before being able to run this program.
+- After cloning the project and directing to its directory, run ` $node app.js `.
+The program should then be available at http://localhost:3000/.